rpsingh2/dlsd/code/7/README.md

 DTLZ7 is a model created in order to test the potential for optimizers to find and maintain several distinct disjointed pareto-optimal solutions.
 As you can see, when using two objectives, x1 and x2, the pareto-optimal regions are spread out quite a bit.
 With DTLZ7 it is possible to implement the model using any number of objectives and any number of decisions.

 ## Experimental Setup
 In order to explore this problem, three optimization techniques were used; Differential Evolution, MaxWalkSat and Simulated Annealing.
 The model DTLZ7 was used for optimization.
-With this test, 10 decisions were used as input to the model we tried to minimize the output for two objectives.
+With this model, 10 decisions were used as input to the model I tried to minimize the output for two objectives.
 20 Runs of each model were used and the results between cdom loss of the first population and the last population were recorded.

 ## Results